ethanclawsie/GuessRating/README.md

 - Click on one of the two movie cards to make your guess on which movie has the higher rating.
 - See the result of your guess displayed below the movie cards.
 - Click anywhere on the movie cards for a new round with two different movies.
+- Track your correct and missed guesses at the bottom of the screen.

 ## Customization